Portuguese succession crisis of 1580: Genealogical summary

-Other Claimants
+Other claimants

 Catherine de' Medici, Queen mother of France, used a claimed descendance from King Afonso III of Portugal from his first marriage with Matilda, Countess of Boulogne to advance with a claim to the Portuguese Throne.
-Her claim was widely rejected, since she was a very distant relative to King Manuel I of Portugal and because she wasn't actually a descendant of Matilda, but instead of Adelaide of Brabant, who succeeded her as Countess of Boulogne.
+Her claim was likely only presented to entice Philip to offer compensation for its withdrawal.
+She later aided António, providing him with a French fleet.

 The Pope, at the time Gregory XIII, also had a claim to the Portuguese Throne, since King Henry was a Cardinal and the inheritance of all cardinals reverts to the Church.
 The pope claimed it was his right to have the Kingdom of Portugal, as well as a property that had belonged to the King.

-These candidates did not materialized their claims and these were not taken into account when deciding the next King of Portugal.